 Andrew trained as a primary school teacher and taught for a number of years in West Sussex, before embracing his love of travelling, adventure and exploring by moving abroad with his wife to teach in the middle east country of Qatar.
 Living in a different country was a fantastic experience and allowed them to visit a number of incredible places!

 They moved to Somerset in 2012 and after the birth of their first son in 2015, Andrew suddenly had the urge to try something he had never done before – writing.
 Inspired by the vast number of children’s books he had read as a teacher, his first children’s picture book, James and the Dragon, gained interest from a publisher that summer.
-This was the spark his writing needed, and he set about writing his first military non-fiction book, The West Country’s Last Line of Defence: Taunton Stop Line.
-Taking 18 months of research, the book looked at a series of Second World War defences across the South-West of England and both of these titles were published early 2017.
+You don’t have to guess the name of his child!
+This was the spark his writing needed, and he then set about writing his first military non-fiction book, The West Country’s Last Line of Defence: Taunton Stop Line.
+Taking 18 months of research, the book looked at a series of Second World War defences across the South-West of England and saw Andrew spend untold hours researching and walking the entire length of the 50 mile stop line!
+Both of these titles were published in 2017.

-Andrew is an avid football fan who loves travelling and exploring places, both new and old.
+Andrew is an avid football fan and also enjoys athletics and most other sports!
+He loves travelling and exploring places, both old and new.
+Andrew has a passion for history and has a fascination with all aspects of the Second World War.
 He lives in Somerset with his wife and two young sons.